andrewteece/bmi-calculator/text.md

     individuals as overweight or obese, as it doesn't differentiate muscle from fat.
 Pregnancy Expectant mothers experience weight gain due to their growing baby.
 Maintaining a healthy pre-pregnancy BMI is advisable to minimise health risks for both mother and child.
-Race Certain health concerns may affect individuals of some Black and Asian origins at lower BMIs than others.
-To learn more, it is advised to discuss this with your GP or practice nurse.
+Race